revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-9. What do you choose between Traditional Web Apps and Single Page Apps _or_ What do you choose between Multiple Page Apps and Single Page Apps
+9.What do you choose between Traditional Web Apps and Single Page Apps _or_ What do you choose between Multiple Page Apps and Single Page Apps

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)